Mike-in-Maine/Install_Django_on_Dreamhost_2024/README_GUIDE.md

 # Installing a Custom Version of Python 3

+## Create a website on Dreamhost and an SSH user.
+Got o Website/Manage Websites/.
+Add a new website button on the top right side.
+Add the domain registered with dreamhost or anywhere else it without www (we will change the DNS servers late).
+It might take a while.
+Select Shared Server.
+Go to Website/SFTP Users & Files/.

 ## Overview

 Python 3 is available on Shared, VPS, and Dedicated Servers.
 However, if you wish to use a specific version, you can install it locally under your Shell user by following the steps outlined in this article.